ArturSultanov/-ipk24chat-server/README.md

 ```

 ### Usage
-The following command will start the program:
+The following command will run the server:

 ```bash
 ./ipk24chat-server [-l <listening Ip>] [-p <listening port>] [-d <timeout>] [-r <retries>]
 ```

-Run the server application using the generated executable.
 Here is an example of how to start the server with custom IP and port:

 ```bash
 ./ipk24chat-server -l 192.168.1.5 -p 4567